 Young Carers Facts

 The following facts are provided by Carers Trust as part of their resources for Young Carers Awareness Day.
-You can find campaign packs, posters and resources HERE.

 - A young carer is someone under 18 who helps look after someone in their family, or a friend, who is ill, disabled or misuses drugs or alcohol.